anilmainali/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 ## Footnote

-This is rather large list, intentionally to test how large a file the system can handle.
+This is rather large list, intentionally to test how well the system can handle a large file.

+This is an upgrade of my terrible <a target="_blank" href="http://wilsonmar.com/1usa.htm">
+Roadtrips to visit museums across the USA</a> from 2005.

+Additional stops:

+   * Presidential museums (birth places)
+   * Art galleries
+   * Architecture
+   * <a target="_blank" href="http://factorytoursusa.com/">Factory tours</a>
+   * Farms